-Capital Facilities funding has been used to construct a three building campus in the City of Orange at 401 Tustin Street.
-The project includes approximately three acres of site improvements including surface parking, underground utilities, sidewalks,
+CAPITAL FACILITIES funding has been used to construct a three building campus in the City of Orange at 401 Tustin Street.
+The project includes approximately three acres of site improvements including surface parking, underground utilities, sidewalks, landscaping, landscape irrigation, fire lanes, recreation areas, area lighting, building security, signage, and perimeter fencing.

-Programs to occupy the 401 S. Tustin Street Facility:
+Programs located at the 401 S. Tustin Street Facility:

-- Wellness/Peer Support Center: will facilitate and promote recovery and empowerment in mental health consumers.
-Recovery interventions will be client-directed and embedded within the array of services to include: individualized wellness recovery action plans, peer supports, social outings, and recreational activities. - Crisis Residential: will provide a therapeutic environment and mental health services for persons with a serious mental illness who are at risk of hospitalization or in crisis. - Education and Training Center: workshop-type classes will be presented on topics related to daily living skills and work or education preparation skills.
+- Wellness/Peer Support Center: facilitates and promotes recovery and empowerment in mental health consumers.
+Recovery interventions will be client-directed and embedded within the array of services to include: individualized wellness recovery action plans, peer supports, social outings, and recreational activities. - Crisis Residential: provides a therapeutic environment and mental health services for persons with a serious mental illness who are at risk of hospitalization or in crisis. - Education and Training Center: workshop-type classes are presented on topics related to daily living skills and work or education preparation skills.
 Examples include workshops on illness management, medication knowledge, study skills, computer literacy, communication skills, managing personal finances, dressing for success, etc.